 We have quantified blood vessel formation by counting the Dirichlet nodes added during the liver regeneration process.
-Figures \ref{nodos}a and \ref{nodos}b represent this process in a qualitative a quantitative way, respectively.
+Figures \ref{nodos}a and \ref{nodos}b represent this process in a qualitative and a quantitative way, respectively.
 On one hand we found that during the regeneration process, blood vessels keep the hepatic lobules architecture (figure \ref{nodos}a).
-On the other hand, as shown in figure \ref{nodos}b, we found that the number of Dirichlet nodes increased significantly during the first $3$ days following PH until they finally reach a plateau.
-This results are in perfect agreement with ref. \cite{vs2}, in which they found that the micro-vasculature density increased significantly during the first $3$ days in mice subjected to PH.
-This proves that our model has the ability to simulate cell population behavior, and it also can predict blood vessel formation.
+To model this behavior, we have labeled each voxel according to its potential to become a blood vessel, inspired by the hepatic lobule architecture.
+During the simulation, if the voxel is tagged as a potential blood vessel and contains five or more cells, it turns into a Dirichlet node, that will provide oxygen to the cell microenvironment.
+As shown in figure \ref{nodos}b, we found that the number of Dirichlet nodes increased significantly during the first $3$ days following PH until they finally reach a plateau.
+These results are in agreement with ref. \cite{vs2}, in which it was found that the micro-vasculature density increased significantly during the first $3$ days in mice subjected to PH.
+This proves that our model has the ability to simulate cell population behavior, and subsequently it also can predict blood vessel formation.